 Teachers expect pupils to exhibit high standards of behaviour in class and around school and to produce work in class or for homework which reflects the school's expectations.
-Teachers can reward pupils for high quality work, good effort or appropriate behaviour as detailed below:
+Teachers can reward pupils for high quality work, good effort, service, or appropriate behaviour as detailed below:

-Academic prizes (Senior and Junior School)
+Prizes (Senior and Junior School)

 Academic prizes are awarded annually at Speech Day.
 They include form prizes which reward achievement, progress prizes, and subject prizes at GCSE and A-Level.
-In addition, there are a large number of other awards recognising achievement and contribution to Exeter School in academic, extra-curricular and service aspects.
-In the Senior School the Head and Deputy Heads celebrate outstanding performance by meeting successful pupils and by writing individual cards and /or issuing merit certificates.
-The Junior School pupils are awarded a "Good Work" for outstanding pieces of work which are then shared with the Headmistress.
+In addition, there are several other awards recognising the demonstration of the school virtues, including service, endeavour, collaboration and academic and/or co-curricular achievement.
+In the Senior School the Head and deputy heads celebrate outstanding performance by meeting successful pupils and by writing individual cards and /or issuing merit certificates.
+Heads of department and subject teachers might do the same.
+Junior School pupils are awarded a "Good Work" for outstanding pieces of work which are then shared with the Head.